MeeraRamprasad/PLL-Design-Using-Google-Sky-130nm/README.md

 ![currentster](https://user-images.githubusercontent.com/90972284/133917425-17e6635b-794d-4b83-b5a7-d9b649c8972c.png)

 The reluctance of the capacitance to change the charge across it immediately smoothens or averages the voltage.
-A limitating in this circuit would be the presence of leakage currents even when both transistorys are off.
+A limitating in this circuit would be the presence of leakage currents even when both transistors are off.
 Additionally there may be high-frequency variations at the output of the charge steering circuit.
 This can be eradicated using a Low-Pass Filter (LPF).
 Some rules for picking capacitances:

 a.
 C = C(LPF)/10

 b.
 Loop Filter Bandwidth = (Highest output frequency of PLL)/10

 # Voltage Controlled Oscillator (VCO)
 A VCO is implemented using a Ring Oscillator, which is a series of odd number of inverters with a specific delay.
 The time period of the ring oscillator is given by
 P = 2(delay of each inverter)(inverter count).
 The frequency depends on delay and delay depends on the current supplied.
 For a larger current supplied, the output gets charged faster.
 Current starving mechanism is used to control the oscillation frequency.
+The range of frequencies that the VCO can produce must be in agreement with the frequencies required out of the overall PLL.

+# Frequency Divider
+The frequency divider circuit is designed using a toggling flip-flop.
+The frequency obtained can be divided by different factors depending on the number of inverters used in back connecting the output to the input.